 - Performance as Priority – Lightweight frameworks like Svelte gaining popularity for speed-focused applications.

-In 2025, the front end development frameworks landscape remains diverse, with the best frontend frameworks each offering unique strengths to address a wide range of project requirements.
+–The front end development frameworks landscape remains diverse, with the best frontend frameworks each offering unique strengths to address a wide range of project requirements.

 - React.js and Angular dominate as the most widely adopted frameworks for enterprises and SaaS.